 Chronicles of Terror

-The majority of the accounts available on our portal are witness depositions made by Polish citizens who testified before the Main Commission for the Investigation of German Crimes in Poland after World War II.
-On 17 September 2017, which marks the 78th anniversary of the Red Army’s invasion of Poland, we plan to publish the first testimonies concerning Soviet crimes, submitted by the soldiers from Anders’ Army and civilians who escaped the Soviet Union.
-Chronicles of Terror promotes knowledge of the double occupation of Poland and helps preserve the memory of the victims of totalitarianism.
+The majority of the accounts available on our portal are witness depositions made by Polish nationals who following the War testified before the Main Commission for the Investigation of German Crimes in Poland.
+On 17 September 2017, we commenced the regular publication of testimonies relating to Soviet crimes, which were submitted by soldiers from General Anders’ Army and civilians who escaped the Soviet Union.
+Chronicles of Terror works to further knowledge of the dual occupation of Poland and memorialize the victims of Nazi and Soviet totalitarianism.

-Polish History in the World Memory
+Polish history in the global memory

-Saved from the Soviet Hell
+Saved from the Soviet hell